 Be skeptical of everything you see online.

-In today’s world, it’s effortless to spread disinformation.
+In today’s world, spreading disinformation is effortless.
 That’s why you must be skeptical of everything you see online.

 If something seems too good to be true or tries to provoke an emotional reaction, it’s worth looking at before you believe it.